John Deere Foundation celebrates 75th anniversary

-As one of the first corporate foundations established by any manufacturer in the United States, the John Deere Foundation has built upon John Deere's legacy of commitment to the people upon whom its success depends, especially our neighbors.
-During the toughest times, from the Farm Crisis of the 1980s to the COVID-19 pandemic, the Foundation stepped up in John Deere home communities to make sure that those closest to us have access to nutrition, shelter, and education, all of which are vital to self-sufficiency and dignity.
+The John Deere Foundation says since its inception, they have strengthened the work of thousands of non-profit organizations that create meaningful, measurable, and long-lasting impacts on the lives of others.

-In recent years, the aspirations of the John Deere Foundation have grown as John Deere's success has grown.
-In 2021, the Foundation announced a commitment to award at least $200 million over the next decade, and since that time has exceeded its goals, including:
+In recent years, the aspirations of the John Deere Foundation have grown as John Deere’s success has grown, stated John Deere Foundation’s media release.
+In 2021, the foundation announced a commitment to award at least $200 million over the next decade, and since that time has exceeded its goals, including:

 - $68 million in total giving